Here is a list of small dog breeds. We also provide pros and cons of small dogs.

 Small dogs such as the Chihuahuas, Havaneses, Malteses and Dachshunds look cute and sweet.
 You can easily pick them up and they’re great for playing with.
 They only need a small bed and they are cheaper to keep than larger dogs.
-We created a list of small dogs for you at the end of this article, we’ve listed all small child-friendly dog breeds along with pictures.
+At the end of this article, we’ve listed all small child-friendly dog breeds along with pictures.

 Small Dog Facts

 - Weight: 6.6 to 26 pounds (3 to 12 kg)

 - Lifespan: 11-14 years

 It’s true that small dogs only need small beds and that they take up less of the couch.
 A lot of people believe that small dogs fit into small homes.
 But this depends on the dog’s temperament.
 Read about dogs that are suitable for your home.

 Small dogs come with a major pro: they can come with you almost anywhere, and don’t take up much space in the car.
 You can even take small dogs with you in the cabin when you fly.

 Small dogs don’t weigh a lot so you can easily pick them up and carry them.
 This is especially handy if they get sick and you need to take them to the vet.

 A little dog needs less food, so less comes out the other end.
 There are some small dog breeds that even use cat litter trays, e.g. Chihuahuas.